blockstack/blockstack-bootstrap/README.md

 ## Developing and running documentation locally

 Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
 The docs may also be run locally.
+Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

 1. Run through the [tooling setup](https://github.com/twbs/bootstrap/blob/v4-dev/docs/getting-started/build-tools.md#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
 1. Run `grunt` once to compile the CSS and JS into `/dist`.